 My blueish fingers made for an uncomfortable day bird watching.

-I wanted a hand warmer small enough to keep in my pocket to stay accessible, but since I wear woman’s extra-small gloves the device needed to fit my hands.
+Ie wanted a hand warmer small enough to keep in my pocket to stay accessible.

 Hand Warmer Keeps Your Hands Toasty

-After doing a great deal of research I went to Amazon and chose the Human Creations EnergyFlux Ellipse 5200mAh Rechargeable Wrap-around Hand Warmer/USB External Battery Pack.
+After doing a great deal of research, I went to True to Source and grabbed the Human Creations EnergyFlux Ellipse Rechargeable Hand Warmer.

 The EnergyFlux Ellipse measures 3.46 x 2.5 x 0.98 inches and weighs just under 7 ounces.

 The hand warmer looks like an oversized lighter.

 And it comfortably fits in my jacket pocket without being bulky.